SenseML reference introduction

 Use SenseML to write "configs" (collection of queries) to extract structured data from documents, for example, auto insurance quotes, home inspection reports, or your custom documents.

-See the following pages for reference documentation for the SenseML query language:
+See the following topics for reference documentation for the SenseML query language:

 Or, for a getting started tutorial, see: